Wedding Related Questions

 There's a lot of photographers out there.
 There's a lot of wedding photographers out there - why me?
 Because you want someone funny, someone who is there with you from day one through this journey and after it is completed, someone who won't ghost on you with other clients and leave you hanging.
 On the day of your wedding, you want someone who blends with your friends and family and becomes part of the crowd, not a shining light of endless direction and control of your day.
 Because you want a photographer that understands your needs and wants and covers your day around those needs, not creating portfolio images, but capturing authentic moments that are a reflection of your wedding day.
 And, of course, if you want someone who delivers outstanding photography!
 If these are the qualities you are looking for, congratulations, you may have found your wedding photographer!

 This comes from my experience.
-My wedding clients fall into to 2 categories.
+Most of my wedding clients want photography without all the frills - just time and edited files.
 Some want the major things covered - ceremony, formals, couple pictures and reception.
 For you, the 6-hour day is perfect!
-If you're looking for coverage that includes the getting ready part of your day (which happens to be my favorite), then the full day package is for you!
-Either way, you get my full effort, start to finish.
+If you're looking for coverage that includes the getting ready part of your day (which happens to be my favorite), then the 8 or 10 hour packages are for you!
+Either way, you get my full effort, start to finish, and you'll always receive the edited images without further costs or other requirements.

 - "Have you ever shot XYZ location before?"